mattbasta/client-performance-handbook/manuscript/06-Minification.md

 - Convert `from` keyframes to `0%` and `100%` keyframes to `to`.
 - Combine adjacent rule sets with identical selectors: `.foo {color:red} .foo{border:0}` to `.foo{color:red;border:0}`
 - Combine adjacent rule sets with identical bodies: `.foo {color:red} .bar {color:red}` to `.foo,.bar {color:red}`
 - Remove declarations from overridden rules sets: `div{color:red;border:0} a{color:blue} div{color:green}` to `div{border:0}a{color:blue}div{color:green}`.
 Note that this optimization must always merge into the "right" rule set, as the middle rule set may apply to the same element.
 Note also that if the right rule set's selector is a selector list, the optimization can still be performed.
-Additionally, if the rule set(s) in the middle have a lower specificity than the selector for the left and right rule sets and the left and right rule sets have identical selectors, the two can be merged into the right rule set (rather than just removing the overridden rules).
+The optimization can even be performed if (only) the left rule set is inside an `@` block.
 - Remove old declarations and old vendor prefixes. `-moz-border-radius` has been unprefixed since Firefox 4, which was released in 2011.
 Similarly, `-webkit-border-radius` was unprefixed in Chrome 5, which was released in 2010. `-webkit-gradient` was replaced in Chrome 10 (2011).
 All modern browsers support unprefixed gradients.
+- Two rule sets with identical selectors that are not adjacent may be combined into the right rule set if and only if all rule sets in between have a lower specificity than the rule sets being combined and the left rule set does not have any `!important` flags that are also set in the middle rule sets.
+This can also be done if none of the declarations in the left rule set are found in any of the middle rule sets.

 ### Improving Compression